 We're finally at the coolest part of the problem!

-This problem was actually open for somebody to prove any number can be expressed as four fours for years and years, until Paul Dirac, a Nobel Prize-winning physicist, basically defeated the puzzle by finding a solution for any value.
-This was groundbreaking at the time.
+This problem of infinite Four Fours was actually an open problem for many, many years, until Paul Dirac, a Nobel Prize-winning physicist, defeated the puzzle by finding a solution for any value.
 Here's what he found: